HoodBlah/laser-cursor-app/LaserPlan.md

 ---

-## Pro Version — Premium Features
+## Pro Features

 All Basic features are included.
-The following are Pro-only, accessed via a dedicated **Options** window opened from the tray icon.
+Accessed via a dedicated **Options** window opened from the tray icon.
 Settings persist across sessions.
 A live preview panel updates in real-time as values are adjusted.
 Settings can be exported and imported as `.lasercfg` preset files.